gvwilson/thirdbit/src/fiction/in-heck/index.md

 Instead,
 she quickly found herself at another heavy door that slid aside at her touch to reveal a circular room with a domed ceiling.
-Four reclining chairs waited in the center of the room, none of them holding a skeleton.
+Four reclining chairs waited in the center of the room.
+To Maddy's relief,
+none of them held a skeleton.

 A lonely light blinked in the arm of one of the chairs.
 "Sure, why not?"
 Maddy muttered.
+It wasn't like there were other options…

 She lowered herself into the chair, wriggled a bit to make herself more comfortable, and placed her hands on the control panels,